kolkhis/tech-notes/linux/ansible/variables.md

 Ansible has a builtin "facts" variable (`ansible_facts`) that gathers information about the remote systems it runs on.
 These facts are available to use in playbooks.

+You can set facts for ansible in `/etc/ansible/facts.d`.

 It's a dictionary, and can be accessed like any other variable.
 ```yaml